klauspost/compress/README.md

 ## level 1-3 "snappy" compression

-Level 1 "Best Speed" is completely replaced by a converted version of the algorithm found in Snappy, modified to be fully compatible with the deflate bitstream (and thus still compatible with all existing zlib/gzip libraries and tools).
+Levels 1 "Best Speed", 2 and 3 are completely replaced by a converted version of the algorithm found in Snappy, modified to be fully compatible with the deflate bitstream (and thus still compatible with all existing zlib/gzip libraries and tools).
 This version is considerably faster than the "old" deflate at level 1.
 It does however come at a compression loss, usually in the order of 3-4% compared to the old level 1.
 However, the speed is usually 1.75 times that of the fastest deflate mode.